 It has impacted disciplines beyond the natural sciences to include philosophy, law, business, the arts, psychology, and the humanities.
 The Neuroscience Certificate is an interdisciplinary, research-based initiative that explores a comprehensive knowledge of the nervous system derived from:

 - neuroanatomy the interconnectivity between various brain regions

-It is designed to introduce students to the nervous system and how it relates to their major.
-The certificate systematically interconnects/integrates the various levels of the nervous system into coursework and research across multiple departments.
-Below are the courses and requirements for this program housed in the School of Psychology, Counseling, and Family Therapy.
+The certificate is designed to introduce students to the nervous system and how it relates to their major.
+It systematically interconnects/integrates the various levels of the nervous system into coursework and research across multiple departments.
+Below are the courses and requirements for this program housed in the School of Psychology, Counseling and Family Therapy.

 Core Courses (8 hrs)

-A sophomore-level introductory course and lab.
-An introduction to the neurobiological bases of human and animal behavior.
+A sophomore-level introductory course and lab introducing the neurobiological bases of human and animal behavior.
 Prerequisites: PSYC 101 or BIOL 241.
 Emphasis is placed upon neuroanatomical, neurophysiological, and behavioral methodologies which contribute to an understanding of brain-behavior relationships.

 NOTE: BIOL 336 Neurobiology may be substituted for NEUR 241.

 NEUR 369 – Neuroscience Collaborative Research (2 hrs)